gilesbowkett/flexverb/readme.md

 just for beginner-level stuff like "the field was plowed by the farmers" and "this is the farmer's farm."

 Ancient Greek is even more complicated.
-I think the average word can take a total of 17 different forms, while irregular words can take more.
-Also, Latin was standardized throughout the Roman Empire for hundreds of years -- thousands, in fact, if you count the Eastern Roman Empire after the fall of Rome itself -- while Greek consists of many different, idiosyncratic dialects, and the *truly* ancient Greek of Homer, centuries before the Attic Greek of Plato and Aristotle, is yet another thing.
+I think some words can take a total of 17 different forms, maybe even more.
+Also, the Romans made Latin a standardized language everywhere in their empire, while the independent Greek city-states had many different, idiosyncratic dialects.
+So that's not really 17 forms per word; it's 17 forms per word, per dialect.

 ## Todo